ljsinclair/featurebase-docs/docs/cloud/my-account/cloud-user-move.md

 ---
-title: Move account
+title: Accept invitation to new organization
 layout: default
 parent: Manage my account
 grand_parent: Cloud
 nav_order: 3
 ---

-## How do I move my account to another FeatureBase organization?
+## How do I accept an invitation to a new organization?
 {: .no_toc }

+There is a 1:1 relationship between a FeatureBase user and its organisation.

-FeatureBase users may be invited to join a different organization.
+However, FeatureBase users can be invited to join a different organization.

+When completed, the user account:
+* is unlinked from the original organization
+* is linked to the new organization
+* can login ONLY to the new organization

 {% include page-toc.md %}

 {% include /cloud-users/cloud-summary-user-move.md %}

 {: .note}
-Users can opt-out of the account move by ignoring the email or click **No, thanks** on the confirmation page.
+Users can opt-out of the account move by ignoring the invitation email or click **No, thanks** on the confirmation page.

 ## Before you begin